shirsig/Mail/README.md

 I started this as a modification of *grennon*'s GMail and named it after GMail's retail version.

-Note that due to limitations of the 1.12 API, behind the scenes, the items have to be sent in separate mails.<br/>
+Note that due to limitations of the 1.12 API, behind the scenes, the items must be sent in separate mails.<br/>
-As a result of this **COD will only apply to the first item** if multiple items are added.
+As a result of this __**COD will only apply to the first item**__ if multiple items are added.

 ![Alt text](http://i.imgur.com/sN0H39Z.png)